Self Employed Tax Deduction Cheat Sheet

-Use this self-employed tax deduction cheat sheet to take advantage of the many business-related tax deductions.
+Use this self employed tax deduction cheat sheet to take advantage of the many business-related tax deductions.
 You can reduce your business income by a chunk before you check the tax you owe.
 One problem is that too many self-employed entrepreneurs miss allowed deductions simply because they either don’t know about them or forget them.
-Even if you work with an experienced tax accountant, if you don’t tell them about expenses and deductions, they can’t get them into your return to save you money.
+If you don’t tell your tax accountant about your expenses and deductions, they won’t be able to include them in your return and save you money.

 |Most, if not all, or your expenses for marketing and advertising your business are deductible.
 Brochures, websites, newspaper ads, TV and radio advertising, promotional materials like refrigerator magnets, and even some sponsorships of local sports teams or activities.
 IRS.gov provides more information on advertising deductions here.|

 |Business Insurance||Insurance with the purpose of protecting your business; this includes liability insurance, business theft, business property, even insurance to protect intellectual business property.|

 |Using either a standard mileage expense deduction or itemized deductions; for 2022 the standard deduction is $0.585/mile.
 If using the actual expense method, you would deduct fuel, maintenance, and other operational expenses, and you can depreciate the vehicle as well in some cases.|